google-ai-edge/mediapipe/mediapipe/docs/install.md

 4. Install OpenCV and FFmpeg.

     Option 1.
-Use HomeBrew package manager tool to install the pre-compiled OpenCV libraries.
+Use HomeBrew package manager tool to install the pre-compiled OpenCV 3.4.5 libraries.
 FFmpeg will be installed via OpenCV.

     ```bash
-    $ brew install opencv
+    $ brew install opencv@3

-    # A Known issue with OpenCV 4.1.1 or above:
-    # If you see a missing dependency declaration error when building mediapipe target,
-    # you may need to uninstall glog as a temporary workaround.
-The error message looks like:
-    # ERROR: this rule is missing dependency declarations for the following files included
-    # by 'mediapipe/calculators/image/scale_image_utils.cc':
-    # '/usr/local/include/glog/logging.h'
-    # '/usr/local/include/glog/log_severity.h'
-    # '/usr/local/include/glog/vlog_is_on.h'
-    $ brew uninstall --ignore-dependencies glog
-    $ bazel clean --expunge
     ```

+    Note: If you do `$brew install opencv`, there is a known issue caused by the glog dependency of OpenCV 4.1.1 or above.
+The problem is solvable by uninstalling the glog.
+You need to do `$ brew uninstall --ignore-dependencies glog`

     Option 2.
 Use MacPorts package manager tool to install the OpenCV libraries.